-This heavily trafficked out and back trail is located in Desolation Wilderness, near Twin Bridges, California.
+This heavily trafficked out-and-back trail is located in Desolation Wilderness, near Twin Bridges, California.
 At 6.4 km, it is rated as a difficult trail to complete.
-Predominately used for hiking, we recommend following this trail between May to October.
+Predominately used for hiking, we recommend following this trail between May and October.

 The path starts as moderate, quickly picking up elevation.
 The last half-mile of the hike can be pretty difficult, with granite rock and boulders.
 The trail is also poorly marked in some areas, making it best suited to experienced hiking enthusiasts.